 If you do not know how to do this, check your user’s manual – or call out an engineer.

 If your central heating or hot water system breaks down unexpectedly – perhaps due to a broken boiler – it can be inconvenient and costly to repair.
-A loss of hot water or heating in winter months can be especially unpleasant.
+A loss of hot water or heating in the winter months can be especially unpleasant.
 Home Emergency Cover gives you the peace of mind that if you encounter such a problem, a professional engineer is just a phone call away.
 As well as ensuring your system is repaired quickly and professionally, Home Emergency Cover means you won’t have to deal with a hefty repair bill.

 startrescue.co.uk always recommend seeking the services of a professional tradesperson If you're not entirely comfortable carrying out repairs or maintenance by yourself.